-The Academy has also participated in annual international conferences across the globe in countries including India, Kenya, South Africa, Switzerland, the United Kingdom and United States.
+The Academy has also participated in annual international conferences across the globe in countries including Singapore, India, Kenya, South Africa, Switzerland, the United Kingdom and United States.

 King’s Academy provides students with many opportunities to put democracy into action, such as practicing voting through the Student Leadership Council (SLC), Academic Honor and Disciplinary committees and debate through activities such as Model United Nations and Jordan Model Parliament (JMP), and advocating for environmental issues.

 In its commitment to environment protection and sustainability, King’s Academy has launched numerous environmental initiatives with the ultimate goal of becoming a “green” school.
 Since joining the Eco-Schools, King’s has taken on a range of projects in the local community, which have grown to include regular street clean-ups, tree planting with the Royal Society for the Conservation of Nature, raising climate change awareness through 350.org’s “Drops of Hope” initiative, a recycle bin launch in partnership with the Greater Amman Municipality and an awareness campaign for the coral ecosystems in Aqaba with the Royal Marine Conservation Society of Jordan (JREDS).
 King’s green activities around campus include hosting the Ecos and Greens Conference (EGC), establishing composting bins, replacing plastic water bottles in the Dining Hall with reusable ones, recycling paper, and reducing plastic consumption by reusing plastic bags in classroom bins.